wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 # Install Edge Data Store

 Install Edge Data Store using an install kit, as described in this section, or using Docker containers.
-For more information, see [Install Edge Data Store using Docker](xref:edgeDocker).
+For more information on using Docker, see [Install Edge Data Store using Docker](xref:edgeDocker).

 For a list of supported platforms and processors, see [System requirements](xref:SystemRequirements).

 The installation includes the OPC UA EDS adapter, the Modbus TCP EDS adapter, and the Sequential Data Store (SDS) storage.
-An OPC UA EDS adapter component and a Modbus TCP EDS adapter component can each be added during the installation.
-Additional components can be added for each adapter after installation.
+An OPC UA EDS adapter instance and a Modbus TCP EDS adapter instance can each be added during the installation.
+Additional instances can be added for each adapter after installation.
 For more information, see [Data ingress configuration](xref:EDSDataIngress).

 The port assignment can be changed either during or after installation.
 For more information on how to change the port number after installation, see [System port configuration](xref:SystemPortConfiguration).

 ## Windows (Windows 10 x64)

-You must have administrative privileges on the device to install Edge Data Store.
+You must have administrative privileges on the device to install EDS.
 Run the installation file directly to step through a wizard, or use the command line to run the installation, including silent installation.

-For instructions on verifying the Edge Data Store installation, see [Verify installation](xref:VerifyInstallation).
+For instructions on verifying the EDS installation, see [Verify installation](xref:VerifyInstallation).

 ### Download the install file